fuseraft/kiwi-vscode/README.md

 ## Usage

-Simply open your Kiwi files with a `.🥝` or `.kiwi` extension, and the extension will automatically provide syntax highlighting.
+Simply open your Astral files with a `.🥝` or `.astral` extension, and the extension will automatically provide syntax highlighting.

 ## Contributing

-Contributions to the Kiwi language extension are welcome.
+Contributions to the Astral language extension are welcome.

 Let's build something amazing! 🥝